kreauniv/pyls/README.md

 # pyls

-Simple version of ls program for process illustration.
+Simple version of ls program for process illustration for python beginners.

 The `pyls` program  lists the entries in a directory with the output format controlled through a small set of command line flags.